yashnevatia/lighthouse/README.md

 2. We can adjust thresholds
 3. We can adjust frequency at the bottom of the screen
 4. We can replay up to 5 minutes of data
+5. Can filter on ric to see selected updates